Florence, Italy

 Leonardo da Vinci needs no introduction for most.
 The inventor, sculptor, write, and painter embodied the modern phrase “Renaissance Man“, because he could do it all.
 What’s more, rather than being a jack-of-all-trades Leonardo was a master of most.
 More nomadic than the others three artists just mentioned, he spent time in and out of Florence, and would have been considered to be Milanese.

 It is little wonder dozens of books, television shows, and movies have centered around this eminent family.
 For centuries they dominated the political life in Florence and at times held power in Italy and reached far outside of it through the church.
-Dukes, popes, bankers, French Queens, and merchants, the Medici are most important to the casual traveler today because of their patronage of the arts and the rich mark left on Florence and Italy.
+Though the included in their ranks dukes, popes, bankers, French queens, and merchants, the Medici are most important to the casual traveler today because of their patronage of the arts and the rich mark left on Florence and Italy.

 Niccolo Machiavelli is another prominent Florentine, politician, philosopher, and writer of the political commentary, The Prince.
 There is not much in the way of reference to the man in the city, but he was born in Florence and called it home.
 Perhaps advising his Prince that being hated was better than being loved did not endear him to the people down the ages.